Preparing 25Live for Optimal Use with Publisher - Data Preparation

 Common Data Elements Used for Building Calendars in 25Live Publisher

-The number of data elements that you can use to structure searches for live calendar feeds can be daunting at first glance.
-However, there are a number of elements that are commonly used by campuses in building live calendars, including:
+The number of data elements available for structuring calendar feed searches can be daunting at first glance.
+However, there are a number of elements that are commonly used by campuses, including:

 Some of these elements feature prominently in the search building process for publishing live feeds.
 Other elements provide useful data that may be used in building special types of calendars.